magicsunday/webtrees-descendants-chart/README.md

 at the root directory of your webtrees installation.

 ```
-composer require magicsunday/webtrees-descendants-chart:* --update-no-dev
+composer require magicsunday/webtrees-descendants-chart
 ```

 The module will automatically install into the ``modules_v4`` directory of your webtrees installation.
+To make this possible, the "magicsunday/webtrees-module-base" package is used.
+Approval within Composer may be required here to authorize the execution of the package.

 To remove the module run:
 ```
-composer remove magicsunday/webtrees-descendants-chart --update-no-dev
+composer remove magicsunday/webtrees-descendants-chart
 ```

 ### Using Git